 Wearable, Portable and Hands-Free

-Like the Willow Pump, the Elvie is a wearable breast pump.
-It fits directly on your breast(s), featuring a motor located within the breast cup itself.
-This is a big departure from a traditional breast pump where the motor is located in an external box (like the classic Medela Pump in Style).
+The Elvie pump fits directly on your breast(s), featuring a motor located within the breast cup itself.
+This is a big departure from a traditional breast pump where the motor is located in an external box (like the Spectra or the old-school/original Medela Pump in Style).

-The Elvie breast pump is wireless, tubeless, incredibly quiet, and hands-free.
+The Elvie is wireless, tubeless, incredibly quiet, and hands-free.
 Everything, from the machination to milk collection, is all contained within a single unit that fits inside your regular bra.

-For this Elvie Breast Pump review, we looked at loads of reviews, talked to users and looked at specs.
+For this Elvie pump review, we looked at loads of reviews, talked to users and looked at specs.
 Let’s take a closer look.

-The Elvie (like the Willow) redefines some of the priorities behind pumping.
+The Elvie (like the Willow) is a bold attempt to redefine some of the priorities behind pumping.
 Other wireless pumps have shifted the focus of pumping to mobility, but the very design of the Elvie is doubling down on that — and, to a certain extent, it’s doubling down on discretion, too.

-Though it does succeed to some extent, there are tradeoffs:
+Though it does succeed to some extent, again — there are tradeoffs:

-1. Discretion: yes, you can use this in public, at work or lunch, or anywhere.
+Yes, you can use this in public, at work or lunch, or anywhere.
 The ability to pump breast milk in front of people without their knowing is revolutionary, friends, seriously.
 But because the Elvie was also created to store 5 oz. containers of milk “on site,” your boobs may look comically big, at least to you.
 One reviewer said: “I do look a little bit… crazy.”
-Another said she felt like a fembot from Austin Powers.
+Another said she felt like a femmebot from Austin Powers.

 The Elvie also doesn’t completely eliminate the need for some private space on the front and back ends of pumping.
 To get things set up and begin pumping, you’ll need to access your breast and pay attention (it does take some finagling).
 Same thing goes for the finishing up of a session.